Darunavir/cobicistat

-Darunavir/cobicistat, sold under the brand names Prezcobix (US) and Rezolsta (EU), is a fixed-dose combination antiretroviral medication used to treat and prevent HIV/AIDS.
+Darunavir/cobicistat (DRV/c), sold under the brand names Prezcobix (US) and Rezolsta (EU), is a fixed-dose combination antiretroviral medication used to treat and prevent HIV/AIDS.
 It contains darunavir and cobicistat.
 Darunavir is an HIV protease inhibitor and cobicistat increases the effectiveness of darunavir by blocking its metabolism by the enzyme CYP3A.

 Darunavir/cobicistat was approved for use in the European Union in November 2014, and for use in the United States in January 2015.